greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/workloads.html.md

 Avoid memory errors and manage Greenplum Database resources.

-**Note:** Resource groups are a newer resource management scheme that enforces memory, CPU, and concurrent transaction limits in Greenplum Database.
+> **Note** Resource groups are a newer resource management scheme that enforces memory, CPU, and concurrent transaction limits in Greenplum Database.
 The [Managing Resources](../admin_guide/wlmgmt.html) topic provides a comparison of the resource queue and the resource group management schemes.
 Refer to [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html) for configuration and usage information for this resource management scheme.

 Memory management has a significant impact on performance in a Greenplum Database cluster.
 The default settings are suitable for most environments.
 Do not change the default settings until you understand the memory characteristics and usage on your system.